 Orisha Oya: goddess of Wind, Violent Storm and the Newly Dead

-Orisha Oya, also known as Ọya or Iansã, is a powerful and dynamic Orisha in the Yoruba religion, revered as the goddess of winds, storms, transformation, and the newly dead.
+Orisha Oya, also known as Ọya or Iansã, is a powerful and dynamic Orisha in the Yoruba religion.
+She is revered as the goddess of winds, storms, transformation, and the newly dead.
 Oya represents nature’s uncontrollable fury and the necessary renewal that it brings.

 Her sacred colours are red, purple, and brown, symbolizing her connection to the elements of fire, wind, and Earth.